preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: default-types-example-2-wizard.png

-A user can always click "Show All" to see all available document types.
-More information about how the Document Wizard works is found here: :doc:`Using the Create New Document Wizard </working-with-documents/using-the-document-wizard/index>`
+A user can always click "Show all" to see all available document types.
+More information about how the document wizard works is found here: :doc:`Using the create new document wizard </working-with-documents/using-the-document-wizard/index>`

-To add a Document Type, do the following:
+To add a document type, do the following:

 1. Click in the field.